Introduction

 const { Events } = defineOneEntry( "your-project-url", { "token": "your-app-token" });

-- Users Module - Manage users who receive notifications
+- Users Module - Manage users who subscribe to notifications